Year 5

 Collection from school at the end of the school day

-Pupils are collected from the MUGA on the KS2 playground.
+Pupils are collected from the steps at the side of the key stage 2 building (5 Pullman) and from the Clifton building entrance (5 Rosen).
 All children will be collected by an appropriate adult at the end of the school day.

 These are extracts from our Safeguarding Policy.